sst/sst/www/docs/constructs/Auth.md

 ### userPool?

-_Type_ : `cdk.aws-cognito.UserPoolProps | cdk.aws-cognito.UserPool`
+_Type_ : `cdk.aws-cognito.UserPoolProps | cdk.aws-cognito.IUserPool`

-Optionally, pass in an instance of the CDK [`cdk.aws-cognito.UserPoolProps`](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_cognito.UserPoolProps.html) or [`cdk.aws-cognito.UserPool`](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_cognito.UserPool.html).
+Optionally, pass in an instance of the CDK [`cdk.aws-cognito.UserPoolProps`](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_cognito.UserPoolProps.html) or [`cdk.aws-cognito.IUserPool`](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_cognito.IUserPool.html).
 This will override the default settings this construct uses to create the CDK `UserPool` internally.

 :::caution
 You cannot change some of the User Pool properties once the it has been created.